sagemath/trac_to_gh/Issue 8324.md

 CC:  @jhpalmieri

-The module `sage.misc.sageinspect` is missing several recent changes to `sagenb.misc.sageinspect`.
+Recent updates to `sage.misc.sageinspect` are missing from `sagenb.misc.sageinspect`.

 Note: SageNB has its own `sageinspect` so that it can stand alone.